 NCERT Solutions for Class 11 Biology Chapter 11

-|Chapter 11:||Transport in Plants|
+|Chapter 11:||Photosynthesis in Higher Plants|

 Class 11 Biology Chapter 11 Solutions in English

-Important Notes on Transport in Plants
+Important Notes on Photosynthesis in Higher Plants

 Important Questions on 11th Biology Chapter 11

 By looking at a plant externally can you tell whether a plant is C3 or C4?
 Why and how?